Skip to Content

 3 – Use a Fly Trap

-Fly Trap Strip Attached to Plant
+Fly Trap Strip Attached To Plant

-You can also use fly traps to get rid of your hoverflies, but this will kill them.
-However, if they are in your house or taking over your patio, you may have no other choice.
+Nonetheless, if they’re invading your house or taking over your patio, you may have no other choice.

 These are different fly traps that are effective and will solve your hoverfly problem.